Hello TBEX delegates – we’ve entered the second half of February and TBEX Europe 2018 in Ostrava is quickly approaching!

 There are also several flights from Prague, London and Milan that fly direct to the Leoš Janáček International Airport in Ostrava.

-It is also very easy to get from these airports to Ostrava by high-speed train or bus.
+It is also very easy to get from Czech Republic airports to Ostrava by high-speed train or bus.
 If you want to find out more about the train connections, just keep reading …

 Once you’ve landed in Central Europe, you will have many possibilities on getting to Ostrava, your TBEX Europe 2018 destination.
-There are three train stations in Ostrava: Ostrava hlavní nádraží (main station, here we recommend to get off), Ostrava Svinov, and Ostrava-střed.
+There are three train stations in Ostrava: Ostrava hlavní nádraží (main station), Ostrava Svinov (we recommend you get off either here or at the main station), and Ostrava-střed.

 Trains to Ostrava from Prague (Czech Republic)